 Paris’ celebrated bike-sharing scheme, Vélib’, is an easy and cheap way to get around on two wheels. €5 buys you a one day pass, or for €15 you can access the service for a week.
 Rides of less than 30 minutes are free, unless you opt for an electric bike, which has a €1 fee each time.

 We think that bike-sharing is the most fun, easiest and greenest way to get around the city.
-Just make sure you’re following the rules of the road!No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Just make sure you’re following the rules of the road!Want our insider’s guide to eating in Paris?
+Just add your email address in the form below!

 After spending countless hours (and euros!) at Paris’ fromageries and two years working at Michelin-star restaurant Septime, Paris’ food culture has become a part of Jess.
 She is the Operations Manager and very first guide for Devour Paris.